-Weekend Escape to Cabo Verde
+Weekend in Cabo Verde

 Trip Overview